-- 1. Proven experience which demonstrates your ability to analyse complex numerical and written/ or qualitative information from a wide variety of sources in a complex environment to include: - a) challenging assumptions contained within the written/qualitative information; and - b) converting the results of your analysis into reports that provide recommendations and/or advice to senior management on commercial/business or policy objectives. - 2.
-Proven experience that demonstrates ability to build trusted relationships with a variety of stakeholders in circumstances which includes competing priorities. - 3.
-Proven experience that demonstrates project management skills, with a high degree of individual responsibility for delivery of objectives. - 4.
-Excellent organisational skills and proven track record of working to tight deadlines and prioritising with a within a busy environment. - Proven experience that demonstrates excellent team working, interpersonal communication skills and ability to develop and maintain effective working relationships with colleagues at all levels.
+- 1) Proven experience which demonstrates your ability to analyse complex numerical and written information from a wide variety of sources in a complex environment to include: - a) challenging assumptions contained within the numerical and written information; and - b) extracting key information and data to support recommendations on business or policy objectives. - 2) Proven experience which demonstrates excellent verbal and written communication skills, such as: - a) drafting comprehensive, well-structured and detailed documents/reports; - b) presenting policy analysis, recommendations and advice to senior management; and - c) demonstrating confidence in dealing with a wide variety of stakeholders such as government; private and regulated companies; and community and voluntary sector organisations. - 3) Proven experience that demonstrates ability to build trusted relationships with a variety of stakeholders and work collaboratively on projects to ensure optimal outcomes, particularly in circumstances where stakeholders have competing aims and needs. - 4) Proven experience that demonstrates project management skills, with a high degree of individual responsibility for an innovative approach, delivery of objectives, working to deadlines, and prioritising workload within a busy environment. - 5) Proven experience that demonstrates excellent team working, interpersonal communication skills and ability to develop and maintain effective working relationships with colleagues at all levels.